AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-07-23-pira-design-and-use.md

 ### Keep the researcher in the loop

-PIRA strengthens human thinking.
-Researchers retain ownership of consequential scientific, ethical, and publication decisions and verify the claims that shape them.
+PIRA supports human thinking.
+Researchers remain responsible for important scientific, ethical, and publication choices.
+Check the claims that affect those choices.

-### Use least privilege
+### Give PIRA limited access

-PIRA applies best-effort security hardening, and security incidents remain possible.
-Current tests and practical use have produced zero observed PIRA-caused incidents.
-This limited evidence still calls for caution.
+In automatic reports, `pira_ctx` turns unsafe terminal controls into visible text.
+It also adds a warning when English output appears to tell the agent what to do. `pira_nav` treats source and language-server output as untrusted and refuses edit requests from a language server.
+These checks may miss new attacks.
+Security incidents remain possible.

 Give the agent only the access it needs.
-Sandbox unfamiliar programs, protect credentials, and require human approval for external actions.
-Keep email, messaging, publishing, deployment, financial, and account-management systems behind explicit human approval and isolated credentials.
+Run unfamiliar programs in a sandbox.
+Protect passwords and API keys.
+Require human approval for actions outside the local project.
+Keep email, messaging, publishing, deployment, financial, and account systems behind human approval and separate credentials.

 ## How to use PIRA

-Routine use requires little component management:
+Everyday use is simple:

-1. Give PIRA the real objective, constraints, and desired deliverable.
+1. Give PIRA the real goal, limits, and desired result.
-2. Let the policy guide routine investigation and tool use.
+2. Let the core rules guide normal research and tool use.
-3. Ask for the underlying evidence when a conclusion matters.
+3. Ask for the evidence when a conclusion matters.
-4. Correct assumptions and authorize consequential choices.
+4. Correct assumptions and approve important choices.
-5. Preserve validated project state; leave intermediate actions in short-term records.
+5. Save checked project facts for future sessions.

-The [PIRA repository](https://github.com/AlgebraLoveme/PIRA) contains the project, setup entry point, and detailed tool help.
+The [PIRA repository](https://github.com/AlgebraLoveme/PIRA) contains the project, setup, and tool help.

 ## Conclusion

-Researchers should gain the benefits of capable agents while keeping the workflow simple and visible.
+Researchers should gain useful help from strong agents while keeping the work simple and visible.

-PIRA's design is deliberately modest: readable policy, specialized behavior when needed, small tools for recurring friction, and memory organized by useful lifetime.
-Uncertainty remains, and these pieces make the work easier to inspect, continue, and correct.
+PIRA uses clear rules, focused task instructions, small tools, and three levels of memory.
+Uncertainty remains.
+These parts make the work easier to check, continue, and correct.

-I want to be a reliable extension of researcher attention, with the researcher directing consequential judgment.
+I want to extend a researcher's attention while the researcher directs the important choices.